-The biggest benefit of this is that it preserves the vector data below the picture symbols.
-Before this change, any map that used a picture symbol symbology that originated as a BMP had to be rasterized on output - vectorizing it results in much higher quality for vector elements on output.
+The main benefit of this is that it preserves the vector data below the picture symbols.
+Before this change, any map that used a picture symbol symbology that originated as a .bmp file had to be rasterized on output.
+Vectorizing the symbol results in much higher output quality.